 When carrying excess weight, it is possible that pain in the knee, hip, or back can occur due to osteoarthritis.
-Osteoarthritis is caused by the cartilage, which cushions the joints, is worn down.
+Osteoarthritis is caused by the cartilage, which cushions the joints, being worn down.
 Some long-term complications include:

 - Bowed-legged stance due to loss of cartilage

 - Bony spurs along the spine (leading to pain, numbness, and tingling in parts of the body)

-Losing just 5% of your body mass can improve stress and inflammation placed on the knees, hips, and lower back pain.
+Losing just 5% of your body mass can improve stress and inflammation in the knees, hips, and lower back pain.
 As weight loss reduces pressure on joints, the stress and pain of osteoarthritis can resolve significantly.

 How Weight Loss Surgery Revolves Obesity-Related Comorbidities

 According to the US National Library of Medicine, “Obesity was found to be a major risk factor for the development of type-2 diabetes, asthma, hypertension, stroke, coronary artery disease, cancer and cancer-related mortality, liver, and gallbladder diseases, sleep apnea, osteoarthritis, and gynecological complications.”